anitapertiwi/Minimum-Edit-Distance/README.md

 #Minimum-Edit-Distance Prototype by Anita Dyah Pertiwi-1401309

-This is code to find minimum edit distance from 2 words.
+This is code to find minimum edit distance from 2 words written in Python.
-This code using Python, so, it can run on console.

 Example words to use this code:
 word1: anita